 Remember you still have the support of your midwife for a few weeks after the birth of your baby.
 Your care is then passed onto a health visitor share any worries, concerns about your healing or tell them if you are feeling down.

-Coming soon a full list of postpartum essentials that I couldn’t have managed without.
+Check out this full list of postpartum essentials that I couldn’t have managed without.
 Also tips for dealing with postpartum pain and helping your body to heal quicker.

 How to Improve Postpartum Hair Problems